 There are a lot of New Orleans Plantation Tours to choose from.
 But having kids with us we knew we could only do a couple before they hit their limit.
-We talked to locals in the area and lined up what seemed to be the best Plantation tours to do with kids.
+We talked to locals in the area and lined up what seemed to be the best Plantation tour New Orleans had to offer to do with kids.

 Table of Contents

 - Oak Alley Plantation

 - Where To Stay

 We couldn’t go on a historic plantation tour without seeing the iconic Oak Alley plantation and the magical Alley of Oaks that line the walkway to the house!
 Luckily they had a great option for kids – the self guided tour.

 Our kids are 11, 8, 8 and 6 so their attention span is only so long.
 A self guided tour is almost always a good fit for us especially when there are signs that we can read along the way to teach the kids (and us) more about what we are seeing.

 We headed out to explore the surrounding grounds.
 The only bad thing about the self guided tour is you can’t go into the plantation house (a gorgeous building built in the Greek revival style) . . .our kids didn’t mind that and we did find another tour where we went inside the house so we figured we covered that experience for them there.

 The first stop is the Slave Cabins.
 There are a couple you just peek your head into and then others you can walk into.
 Inside there is a museum setup with lots of great information about the antebellum south and facts about the slaves that lived and worked on the plantation.

 They also had a wall covered with the names of the enslaved people that worked there.
 The visual impact was helpful for us as we explained to our kids about slaves and what their life was like on the plantations and how the Civil War outlawed slavery.